-Forget the great Shakespearean question of life, I am often asked “Is this thing called a spatula or a turner?”
+Forget the reference to Shakespeare’s life pondering riddle, people tend toward simpler questions, such as “Is this thing called a spatula or a turner?”

 Most of us would say, “Oh please, I know what a spatula is.”